Anthony Fantano: The Needle Drop

 Fantano was offered an album review show on Adult Swim but declined.
 By the end of 2017, Fantano had reached a million subscribers and diversified his content to include weekly "track roundup" videos, livestreamed Q&As, and video think-pieces alongside his album reviews.
 To earn enough money to pay his editor Austen Walsh, by November 2016, Fantano was recording more regularly on a secondary YouTube channel, "thatistheplan", on which he reviewed memes and recorded "often irreverent videos that don't fall into the record review format", according to Spin.

-In October 2017, an article by Ezra Marcus in The Fader accused Fantano of promoting alt-right sentiments in videos on "thatistheplan".
-Marcus criticized Fantano for the use of Pepe the Frog memes (which had recently been labeled an alt-right symbol) and targeting feminists.
+In October 2017, an article by Ezra Marcus in The Fader accused Fantano of promoting alt-right and anti-semitic sentiments in videos on his meme channel, "thatistheplan".
+Marcus criticized Fantano for the use of Pepe memes (which had recently been labeled an alt-right symbol by the Anti-Defamation League) and targeting feminists.
 After the article was released, multiple scheduled dates of The Needle Drop U.S. tour were canceled, with at least one ticket booking site for a Brooklyn tour date stating that their cancellation was due to the Fader article.
-Fantano produced a video response calling the article a "hit job".
-He disputed accusations of sympathizing with the alt-right and stated that the videos in question were satirical.
+Fantano produced a video response calling the article a "dumbass hit job".
+He disputed accusations of sympathizing with the alt-right and stated that the videos in question were satirical and that he was not a conservative.
 The article was deleted by The Fader in March 2018, with both parties saying that the claims were settled.
-In a later interview, Fantano acknowledged that there had been some "grubby, closed-minded, young, aggressive male" viewers on the "thatistheplan" channel and disavowed what he saw as the "toxic and problematic" side of internet humor, stating that the incident had led him to be more vocal in his advocacy for social justice issues.
+In a later interview, Fantano acknowledged that there had been some "grubby, closed-minded, young, aggressive male" viewers on the "thatistheplan" channel and stating that the incident had led him to be more vocal in his advocacy for social justice issues.

 In July 2019, Fantano made a cameo appearance in Lil Nas X's animated music video for the Young Thug and Mason Ramsey remix of "Old Town Road", appearing as a security guard for the Area 51 military installation (a reference to the "Storm Area 51" meme).
 Later that year he curated a charity compilation, The Needle Drop LP, which consists of tracks performed by "artists that have either been featured on the site or reviewed favorably in the past".
 Profits from the album were donated to The Immigrant Legal Resource Center non-profit.